Pumpkin Snickerdoodles

 These soft and chewy Pumpkin Snickerdoodles are coated in sweet cinnamon sugar to create the perfect cookie recipe for fall!
 These easy pumpkin cookies are so addicting, I promise you won’t be able to just eat one!

-• Spices: Use a mix of pumpkin pie spice and ground cinnamon.
+• Spices: Use a mix of pumpkin pie spice and ground cinnamon to add the best autumnal warmth to the cookies.

-• Baking Soda and Baking Powder: To give your cookies a little lift.
+• Baking Soda and Baking Powder: To give your cookies a little lift and create the perfect texture, double check your labels and make sure that neither of these ingredients are expired.

 • Unsalted Butter: Make sure to soften it before you start baking.